wo-aiml-user/finance_agent/README.md

 ## Overview

-The Finance Agent Memory System is an AI-powered platform that builds structured financial memory by reading user data from the `finance_profiles` collection and storing analyzed insights in the `finance_memory` collection using Small Language Models (SLM).
+The Finance Agent Memory System is an AI-powered platform that builds structured financial memory by reading user data from the `finance_profiles` collection and storing analyzed insights in the `finance_memory` collection using a Groq-hosted SLM.

 ## System Architecture